Architectural Systems and Research Methods

-- apply skills and methods in analytical research appropriate for researching building systems and materials relevant to a complex architectural project, including precedents.
+- apply skills and methods in analytical research appropriate to building systems in the context of a complex architectural project, including international references

-- critically analyse the methods that apply to the integration of building systems and materials in a complex architectural project, in relation to the need to sustain the natural, cultural and built environment.
+- critically analyse the methods that apply to the integration of building systems and materials in a complex architectural project, in relation to decarbonisation and the need to sustain the natural, cultural and built environment

-- synthesise and document exploratory findings related to a complex architectural project.
+- synthesise and document exploratory findings using digital fabrication and making, related to a complex architectural project

 - Building Performance Analysis